July 9–22, 2017

 Thinking and Acting Beyond "Green"

-A dynamic faculty from Smith's departments of environmental science and policy, dance and landscape studies will contribute to this two-week interdisciplinary program.
-We will approach the issues of ecological design and sustainable food from multiple, and sometimes conflicting, points of view in order to expose and understand the complexities and potential impacts of tackling (or ignoring) the issues.
+Dynamic faculty and staff will contribute to this two-week interdisciplinary program.
+We will approach the issues of ecological design and sustainable food from multiple—and sometimes conflicting—points of view to expose and understand the complexities and potential impacts of tackling (or ignoring) the issues.